History of art: Ancient Near East

-Ancient Near East stretched from Turkey and the Mediterranean seaboard in the west to Iran and the Arabian peninsula in the east.
+Ancient Near East stretched from Turkey and the Mediterranean seaboard in the west to Iran and the Arabian Peninsula in the east.
 Over time, multiple civilizations appeared, lived and disappeared here.
 One of the key regions was Mesopotamia, which witnessed during the 4th millennium BC the emergence of the first cities and the earliest form of writing.
 Ancient Mesopotamia covers present-day Iraq, and parts of Syria and Turkey.
-Its northern half forms part of the so-called Fertile Crescent, where important Neolithic developments such as early farming and the establishment of permanent village settlements first appeared.
-Because the region is situated within the Tigris–Euphrates river delta, numerous civilizations lived here, notably Sumer, Akkad, Assyria and Babylonia.
+Its northern half forms part of the "Fertile Crescent", where important Neolithic developments such as early farming and permanent village settlements first appeared.
+Because the region is nested within the Tigris–Euphrates river delta, numerous civilizations lived here, notably Sumer, Akkad, Assyria and Babylonia.
 Mesopotamian architecture was characterized by the use of bricks, lintels, and cone mosaic.
 Notable examples are the ziggurats, large temples in the form of step pyramids.

 The political, economic, artistic and architectural traditions of the Sumerians lead to the foundation of Western civilization.
 Multiple things appeared for the first time in Sumer: the first city-state (Uruk), ruled by king Gilgamesh; the first organized religion, based on a hierarchical structure of gods, people and rituals; the first known writing, the cuneiforms; the first irrigation system and the first vehicles with wheels.
 Cylinder seals appeared here as well, engraved with little inscriptions and illustrations.
 Another civilization that developed here was the Akkadian Empire, the world's first great empire.

-During the early 1st millennium BC, after the Akkadians, an empire called Assyria came to dominate the whole of Middle East, stretching from the Persian Gulf to the Mediterranean Sea.
+During the early 1st millennium BC, after the Akkadians, an empire called Assyria dominated the entire Middle East, stretching from the Persian Gulf to the Mediterranean Sea.
 Its cities were filled with impressive buildings and art.
 Assyrian art is best known for its detailed stone reliefs, depicting scenes of court life, religious practice, hunting and epic battles.
 These reliefs were initially painted in bright colours and placed in palaces.
-Besides their beauty, they also show us Assyrian life and views of the world, including Assyrian clothing and furniture.
+Besides their beauty, they also depict Assyrian life and views of the world, including Assyrian clothing and furniture.

 Later, the Babylonians conquered the Assyrian Empire.
 During the 6th century BC, Babylon became the largest city in the world.
 Upon entering Babylon, visitors were greeted with the impressive Ishtar Gate, with its walls covered in vivid blue glazed bricks and reliefs showing dragons, bulls and lions.
 This gate is named after Ishtar, the goddess of war and love.

 In the mid-6th century BC, after a series of military campaigns, the Babylonian Empire fell to the Achaemenid Empire, ruled by King Cyrus II, stretching across the Middle East and Central Asia, from Egypt to the Indus Valley.
 Its art incorporates elements from across the empire, celebrating its wealth and power.
 Persepolis (Iran) was the capital of the empire, and it is full of impressive sculptures showing religious images and people of the empire.
 There are also the ruins of a palace here, with a big audience hall for receiving guests.